 Located at 60 Baxter Street in the Nicholtown Community, Annie’s House is an interfaith initiative demonstrating the feasibility and benefits of living more simply and sustainably.
 Bordering the Swamp Rabbit Trail and just minutes from downtown Greenville, Annie’s House is passed by over half a million people annually, making it an ideal location for maximum impact.
-Food and energy costs create a burden that reduces the ability for low-income individuals to break out of poverty.
+Food and energy costs create a burden that reduces the ability for individuals to break out of poverty.
 Annie’s House seeks to leverage its more than 60 partners to help break the cycle of poverty and progress Nicholtown to be a more sustainable community.

 Annie’s House was built in partnership with Genesis Homes and completed in early 2015 to be a model of an affordable, highly efficient home.
 The home and grounds serve as an education center and demonstration site as well as a base of operations for Sustaining Way.
 It is regularly visited by the public to develop the community’s knowledge about sustainability.
 We educate, demonstrate, and advocate to develop individuals and the community in 6 areas of sustainability: Food and Landscape, Energy and Energy Efficiency, Consumption and Waste, Healthy Lifestyles, Environmental Sustainability, and Social Sustainability.

 Some of the current sustainable practices demonstrated on-site include:

 COVID-19 Response- Meals and Mask Distribution

 Sustaining Way is meeting the needs of food-insecure community members.
 We partner with local farms and community organizations to provide hot meals, frozen meals, fresh produce and PPE.
 Seniors and any other residents are able to receive this essential food every Thursday from 12:30-1:30 p.m.
 We hope by providing healthy food and masks will alleviate some of the stress on the Nicholtown community.